turnkeylinux-apps/tkldev/docs/README.rst

        5 lamp/Makefile
      147 total

-The hard part usually isn't getting the integration details into TKLDev but testing that they work properly.
-But... if you're going to integrate a Linux system you're going to have to do that anyway, so why not to do it in a way that is well documented and repeatable as opposed to an error prone manual process.
+The hard part usually isn't using TKLDev but getting the integration details right (e.g., what combination of packages and configurations).

+If you're going to integrate a Linux system you're going to have to do that anyway and test it, so why not to do it in a way that is well documented and repeatable as opposed to an error prone manual process.
+Your future self will appreciate it and so will everyone else that wants to build on your work.

 Is TKLDev limited to building TurnKey related systems?
 ------------------------------------------------------